Most white evangelicals approve of Trump travel prohibition and express concerns about extremism

 The survey also shows that about half of white evangelicals believe there is a “great deal” (16%) or a “fair amount” (35%) of support for extremism among Muslims in the U.S. This is a minority viewpoint in every other major religious group.

-Topics: Catholics and Catholicism, Evangelical Protestants and Evangelicalism, Immigration, Immigration Trends, Migration, Religion and Society, Religion and U.S. Politics, Religious Affiliation, Religious Beliefs and Practices, Religiously Unaffiliated
+Topics: Catholics and Catholicism, Evangelical Protestants and Evangelicalism, Immigration, Immigration Trends, Migration, Muslims and Islam, Religion and Society, Religion and U.S. Politics, Religious Affiliation, Religious Beliefs and Practices, Religious Extremism, Religiously Unaffiliated

 Gregory A. Smith is an associate director of research at Pew Research Center.